swissi2000/Centroid-ProbeApp/docs/FixHeight.md

 * G53 Z_
 * Start Pos

 See comments above about these options.
-An additional option here is to retact the Z-Axis to the Start Position which is the position at which the Tool Touch Off Cycle was started.
+An additional option here is to retract the Z-Axis to the Start Position, which is the position at which the Tool Touch Off Cycle was started.
 This can save time if you don't want to retract Z all the way up after a Tool Touch Off but be careful when you combine this option with the option to move the X and Y axes to a certain position after the Tool Touch Off as you need to make sure you always have enough Z Clearance.

 The default option is G28.